 Borderlands USA intends to value the patriotism, quirkiness, and quiet determination of the people, and places, that populate our remote borders

-A two minute trailer to launch Borderlands USA, a travel essay & travelogue on the meaning of being American post-9/11
+A short trailer to launch Borderlands USA, a travel essay & travelogue on the meaning of being American post-9/11

 When 9/11 struck, Ben Batchelder was living overseas.
 Dumbfounded, he wondered: How could he help?

 After leaving his marriage and expat career in Brazil, he returns to the U.S. with an outlandish plan: to protect the country by car, driving a silver-plated VW Beetle as close to the remote borders as possible, without getting arrested.

 Along the way he gets to know his country again and meets many unheralded borderlanders, whose stories of hard work, patriotism, and perseverance go beyond the usual headlines.
 Instead, he finds that the nation’s edges reveal much about its core – and in the process comes home to a place of gratitude.

 Praise for Borderlands USA: or, How to Protect the Country by Car

 “This is a thoughtful, poetic book filled with droll humor and wry observation.”